Menswear a sleeping giant at New York Fashion Week

 New York-based Duckie Brown had some fun with outsized plaid overshirts and high-waisted trousers.
 Richard Chai mixed slouchy shorts with a tailored jacket.

-David Hart showed argyle-patterned polo shirts and flashy luminescent suits, while W.R.K. took inspiration from Formula 1 racing with prints drawn from garage oil stains, racing flags and tyre marks.
+David Hart showed argyle-patterned polo shirts and flashy luminescent suits, while W.R.K. took inspiration from Formula 1 racing with prints drawn from garage oil stains, racing flags and tire marks.

 "I think men are experimenting a little more and caring more about how they look, the way clothes fit, the fabrication, the way they feel," said Michael Maccari, the new creative director at Perry Ellis who showed his debut collection this week.